About

 Rukungiri

-Our main family home is in Rukungiri, western Uganda.
+Our current family home is in Rukungiri, western Uganda.
 This home provides a loving and safe environment to children and young people.
 They attend good schools and have a place they can call home; a place where basic rights such as medical care, food and developmental opportunities are guaranteed.
 Biojemmss also delivers a number of community-based and preventative initiates such as family strengthening from this branch for children at-risk.
-It continues to develop and expand this work to other nearby rural and unreached areas, and has recently purchased a large piece of land for permanent buildings and to plant a children's church.
-As well as providing crisis, short-term residential care, we will build on our community-based support.
-If a parent gets incarcerated, for example, we will take their children into our care until they can be rehabilitated.
+It continues to develop and expand this work to other nearby rural and unreached areas, and has purchased a large piece of land for our permanent facilities in Kanyinya

 Kampala